tomsch420/phd-thesis/chapters/random_events.typ

 Furthermore, one of the main objectives of probabilistic models, is to reason about sets.
 The system of sets that probabilistic models can deal with is formalized in a sigma algebra.
 A sigma algebra ensures that the probability-measure behaves consistently under operations like unions, intersections, and complements of these measurable sets.

 Research has shown that events that are described by independent constraints (rules) are the only events where probability estimation is tractable. @choi2020probabilistic
 Spaces that are constructed by independent constraints are called product spaces.
-Understanding theese events is a key competence to building tractable probabilistic models.
+Understanding these events is a key competence to building tractable probabilistic models.

 This chapter describes the development and application of a specific sigma algebra, the *product sigma algebra* tailored for the specific needs of probabilistic robot plans.
-The product sigma algebra is the sigma algebra constructed from investigating the set operations of product spaces.
+The product sigma algebra is the sigma algebra constructed from applying set operations like union, intersection and complement to product spaces.

 The chapter begins by formally introducing the sigma algebra.
 Subsequently, the vocabulary and concepts used for this thesis is explained.
 Next, the product algebra is defined.
-Then, important operations that are, to the best of my knowledge, nowhere found in the literature are developed.
+Then, important set operations and utility functions are
+//, to the best of my knowledge, nowhere found in the literature are developed.
 After that, examples are explored.
 Then, the product sigma algebra is discussed from a viewpoint of computational geometry and it is shown, that the results of the theoretical part of this chapter enable efficient reasoning about the world.
 This chapter concludes with a discussion on the implementation and the limitations.